The History Place - Hitler Youth

 Jungvolk Oath (taken by ten-year-old boys on first entering the Hitler Youth)

-"In the presence of this blood banner which represents our Führer, I swear to devote all my energies and my strength to the saviour of our country, Adolf Hitler.
+"In the presence of this blood banner which represents our Führer, I swear to devote all my energies and my strength to the savior of our country, Adolf Hitler.
 I am willing and ready to give up my life for him, so help me God."

 Pledge of Allegiance